Felodipine is a calcium channel blocker used to treat high blood pressure (hypertension).

-If the starting dose isn't working well enough, your doctor may increase it to 10mg a day.
+If the starting dose is not working well enough, your doctor may increase it to 10mg a day.

 If you have side effects or your blood pressure goes too low, your doctor may lower your dose to 2.5mg a day.

-It's usual to take felodipine once a day in the morning.
-It's best to take it on an empty stomach or after a light meal or snack that isn't too fatty or starchy.
+You'll usually take felodipine once a day in the morning.
+It's best to take it on an empty stomach or after a light meal or snack that is not too fatty or starchy.

-Swallow the tablets whole with a glass of water.
+Swallow the tablets whole with a drink of water.
 Do not break, crush or chew them.
 Talk to your pharmacist or doctor if you have problems swallowing them.

 Do not eat or drink grapefruit or grapefruit juice while you're taking this medicine.
 Grapefruit juice can make side effects worse.